 One point in the webinar that really struck me was that SEO is about the user, not the company.
 It’s an obvious point, but how Bleiweiss delved deeper into the topic is what interested me the most.
 As it turns out, most companies may know that SEO is about user experience, but they may not be using it in their own practices—not efficiently enough, anyway.

 So how exactly can you improve your user experience?

 Avoid Common SEO Mistakes

-Bleiweiss had a list of 5 common SEO mistakes that even the most reputable companies make from time to time.
+Here’s a list of 5 common SEO mistakes.
+These are so common that even the most reputable companies make them from time to time.

 Dilution refers to having too many of the same type of keywords on one page.
 Bleiweiss gave the example of cars: “car” and “automobile” are two strong category types, but using words like “vehicle” or “4 wheel transportation” are too vague and can point to other subjects.
 You should stick to one or two categories for your keywords and make sure you’re using quality, not quantity.

 This refers to the belief that website visitors are looking to make as few clicks as possible through the website.
 Of course, you want visitors to find the information they’re looking for as quickly and seamlessly as possible, but that doesn’t mean adding every single page to the homepage navigation bar.
 “Trust the user,” Bleiweiss says, and you’ll be surprised that they’ll find what they’re looking for without every link in the header or footer.

 We all want our clients to rank as high as possible for as many keywords as possible.
 But this doesn’t mean that your client is going to rank for a million keywords instantly.
 Instead, you should focus on one or two important keywords for ranking—the others will come in time and as your client’s online reputation increases.